 4. Maximize Retirement Investing

-For 2016 this means contributing up to the legal maximum allowed by the IRS of $18,000 a year for 401(k)’s and $5,500 a year for IRAs (Ramsey suggests 15% of your income).
-Those 50 and over can contribute an additional $6,000 to their 401(k) and an additional $1,000 to their IRA holdings.
+For 2018 this means contributing up to the legal maximum allowed by the IRS.
+That maximum is $18,500 a year for 401(k)’s and $5,500 a year for IRAs.
+Ramsey suggests saving 15% of your income.

 5. Prepare the Kids’ College Funds

 There’s one thing I like about the college section of the Total Money Makeover book.
 Ramsey is clear that college doesn’t guarantee career success for your kids.
 He goes into great detail about how important it is to calculate the cost vs. the benefit of college.
 Do this before you send your kid out to spend $25,000 a year on schooling.